llahellec/de-spotify/README.md

 ## Why?

-You know what streaming has become:

-- **Exploits artists**
-- **Takes away ownership**
-- **Raises prices constantly**
-- **Degrades quality**
-- **Removes features**
-- **Tracks everything**

-The answer is simple: **own your music, support artists directly** — [Bandcamp](https://bandcamp.com), CD rips, artist websites.
-FLAC on your hard drive, forever.
+You know what streaming has become.
+Own your music, support artists directly — [Bandcamp](https://bandcamp.com), CD rips, FLAC on your hard drive.

-## The Problem

-Switching is hard.
-Thousands of saved songs.
-Rebuilding takes time and money.
-You're stuck paying for something you want to leave.

-## The Solution

-**De-Spotify is a bridge.**
+**The problem:** switching is hard when you have thousands of saved songs.

-Export your Spotify library to local MP3s with full metadata.
-Stop paying today.
-Keep listening.
-Rebuild your library properly over time — replacing files with ethical purchases as you go.
+**The solution:** De-Spotify is a bridge.
+Export your library to MP3s with full metadata, stop paying today, rebuild properly over time.
+A base layer to leave streaming now.

-Not your final library.
-A **base layer** to leave streaming now while you build something better.

 ---